hpreston/cicd_learning_lab/app_install.md

         3. Install your application using the REST API for Marathon.
     * [app_uninstall.sh](https://github.com/hpreston/cicd_demoapp/blob/master/app_uninstall.sh) is a bash script that uninstalls the demoapp.
 This has two steps.
         1. Collect environment details: Lab Mantl Address, Lab Username, Lab Password, and Your Docker Username
-        2. Destory your application using the REST API for Marathon.
+        2. Destroy your application using the REST API for Marathon.
 2. You could manually install the application using the Marathon GUI, however the GUI lacks the ability to configure certain parameters we need for the lab.
 Also, deploying through APIs is so much cooler!

 ## Install your application